ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - Price: $245
 - Score:
   - (3/4) for documentation, and performance
-  - (4/4) for ease of use, and error handline
+  - (4/4) for ease of use, and error handling
   - (3.5/4) - average
 - System Requirements:
   - IBM Personal Computer